tommyettinger/anim8-gdx/README.md

     - This is the default and often the best of the bunch.
   - OVERBOARD
     - You thought WREN was complicated?
 Think again.
 OVERBOARD takes a Burkes error diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
+      - XOR-mod patterns are often seen in very small blocks of code, like Tweets or demoscene code, and have primarily diagonal lines in unpredictable patterns.
     - It doesn't use its whole repertoire for every channel, and selects which variants will add error using a simple ordered grid pattern.
     - This adjusts each channel separately, and is close in how its code works to WREN (which also does this).
     - This tends to have fewer artifacts, if any, at high dither strength.
 This is true relative to most dithers here.
     - It also tends to be smoother than WREN, without any "rough surface" appearance.
+    - It is not as good at reproducing unusual colors (ones very different from what the palette contains), when compared to WREN or especially to WOVEN.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.